 WordPress I use a self-hosted version of WordPress and if you’re serious about creating a sustainable business and blog then you need to be one WordPress or at least have a plan to migrate to WordPress when you’re ready, but in my opinion it’s better to start with the right foundation from the beginning.

 I do offer a basic WordPress setup service, so get in contact if you’d like to learn more.

 WP Engine helps to keep your site secure and running fast.
 Yes, they cost a bit more than other web hosts, but the amount of time I’m saving in some of my maintenance tasks (and backups) makes it all worth it!
 (Note: if you decide to move to WP Engine and use my affiliate link let me know and I’ll answer any questions you have about their migration process.)

 Elementor – Love This Page Builder!

 There are a lot of page builders out there, but Elementor is innovative, has a lot of great templates, a fantastic support community and you can create any kind of amazing page you desire on your website using Elementor

 Making Email Marketing Easier

-I have use pretty well ALL of the major email marketing services and there are many I would personally recommend, but I choose to use Mailerlite as my email service of choice.
-I have tried Mailchimp, ConvertKit, Aweber, GetResponse, ActiveCampaign and many more.
-But I like the ease of using Mailerlite, the user interface is better in my opinion and it does everything I need it to do.
+I have use pretty well ALL of the major email marketing services and there are many I would personally recommend, but I recommend to use Mailerlite because of it’s features, ease of use and price point.
+I have tried Mailchimp, ConvertKit, Aweber, GetResponse, ActiveCampaign and many more but will recommend Mailerlite because it’s a great place for new business owners to start.

 Other Products I Use and Love in My Business